0xHimxa/GeoChain-contract/note.md

     if user have buy same amoutn of yes and no

+check the way u transfer token from users hope i user before and after to determine how much the user received

 and redeemcompleset, check hopfully the user can not call sell in AMM again thou the token is burn which will lilly be imposible